 6. Explore The Medieval Centre Of Bayeux

-It is remarkable that Bayeux escaped WWII unscathed, given its proximity to the D-Day beaches.
-Wander the historic centre and marvel at the magnificent cathedral, the half-timbered houses and the waterwheels of the River Aure.
+Given its proximity to the D-Day landing beaches, it is remarkable that Bayeux escaped the Second World War unscathed.
+Wander the historic centre and marvel at the magnificent cathedral, the half-timbered houses from medieval times and the waterwheels of the River Aure.
 Bayeux is a “must do” on your Normandy France itinerary.
-Read this article on how to spend the perfect day in Bayeux.
+Read this article on the best things to do in Bayeux.

 Travel Tip Things To Do In Normandy France: